 How to Blog for International Audiences

 Want to grow your blog readership?
 Then listen up.
 There’s a whole world of potential readers for you out there.
-The Internet is being transformed at a rapid pace.
-Look south: Brazil is the world’s second largest country on Twitter (by number of accounts) and 58.5 million Brazilians have Facebook accounts.
+The Internet is changing at a rapid pace.
+Look south: Brazil is the world’s second-largest country on Twitter (by the number of accounts), and 58.5 million Brazilians have Facebook accounts.
 Or east: last year Asia already represented 44.8% of global web users.
 Chinese is now close behind English as the Internet’s top language, with the languages of tech-savvy nations such as Japan, Korea and the Arab countries all in the top 10.
 It’s time for bloggers to stop limiting ourselves to ‘people like us’.
-Not only does this mean including other languages, it also has an effect on what we blog about and how we present it.
+Not only does this mean, including other languages, it also affects what we blog about and how we present it.

 Identify Your Audience

 The first step is to narrow down your market, and narrow it down you must.
-You can hone in on your target audience by demographic and niche interests, for example craft-loving women, or young male gamers.
-From here you can research the international markets that look most promising.
+You can hone in on your target audience by demographic and niche interests, for example, craft-loving women, or young male gamers.
+From here, you can research the international markets that look most promising.
 Is your blog’s topic something that would do well in India, for example, or does the local culture and economy make it irrelevant?
 Ask these kinds of questions for each potential market.
 This research will give you an idea as to which languages and regions you will need to include in your strategy.
-If there’s too much home-grown competition in a region or if it’s unlikely you’ll find an audience there, focus your efforts on markets that offer better results.
+If there’s too much home-grown competition in an area or if it’s unlikely you’ll find an audience there, focus your efforts on markets that offer better results.

 Use the Right Keywords

 Keywords are the way to let non-English speakers know your blog exists and is relevant to them.
 Translate your tried and trusted English keywords, and then use a keyword research tool to check that these terms are being searched for by speakers of that language.
 There could be better alternatives.
 Native speaker input is often invaluable here to be sure your keywords have the right meaning and are the best choice.

 Impress with Your Translation